Test de connaissance du français

 Lowest level is A1 indicating beginner, top fluency levels are C1 and C2.

 Level C1 and C2 indicate advanced mastery of French.
 French university Sciences-Po uses TCF level C1 as the primary language prerequisite for evaluating the abilities of non-native speakers to follow academic discussions and carry out academic research in the French language.

 The test is made up of compulsory and optional sections.
 The reading, listening and language structures sections are mandatory while the writing and speaking sections are optional.

 The compulsory examinations

 These examinations consist of 80 multiple-choice questions in total, with progressive difficulty starting from level A1 to level C2 of the Common European Framework of Reference for Languages.

 Listening comprehension

-This part consists of 30 questions and lasts for 25 minutes, with recordings from spoken text heard in France or French-speaking countries.
-Candidates are expected to:
+This category, which consists of a total of 40 questions to be answered in 40 minutes and carries a 360-point maximum score, aims to evaluate the test-taker's French-language listening comprehension skills.
+For CLB Level 7, the test taker must receive a score in the range of 249–279 in order to qualify: